lorossi/corgos-telegram-bot/README.md

 # Corgos Telgram BOT
 ## Free delivery of cute corgis images
+`Corgo: just a corgi but man, internet slang is weird` ~ *Oxford dictionary, probably*

 ### Background
 I like corgis.
 Like, a lot.
 Sadly I cannot adopt one right now on in the near future, so I made the most reasonable thing a person could do: